Spending bill rejects Trump effort to gut water cleanups - Philly

 "Every member of Congress from the region can point to a few projects in their district that have brought tangible improvements to the environment and, in most cases, the economy," he said.
 "That's not lost on any of them."

-"The Bay is making progress and our legislators know how important it is to keep doing what works, especially when it is grounded in science," said William C. Baker, president of the Chesapeake Bay Foundation, which would get $73 million.
+"The Bay is making progress and our legislators know how important it is to keep doing what works, especially when it is grounded in science," said William C. Baker, president of the Chesapeake Bay Foundation.
+The bay's program will get $73 million.

-Programs benefiting the Gulf of Mexico, New York's Long Island Sound and Lake Champlain in New York and Vermont would get funding increases under the bill.
-The Gulf's total would jump from $8.5 million to $12.5 million.
+Programs benefiting the Gulf of Mexico, New York's Long Island Sound and Lake Champlain in New York and Vermont will get funding increases under the bill.
+The Gulf's total will jump from $8.5 million to $12.5 million.

 "It's a pretty good signal when the Congress says, 'We'll see you one and raise you one,'" said Steve Cochran, who deals with Gulf of Mexico protection for the Environmental Defense Fund.